anand611/GenerativeAI-Invoice-Extraction-Bot/README.md

 # GenerativeAI-Invoice-Extraction-Bot
-This AI experiment is able to read the uploaded invoice and extracts its information.
-Also the information can be downloaded in CSV format.
+This AI experiment can read the uploaded invoice and extract its information.
+Also, the extracted information can be downloaded in CSV format.